tobiakinde/221cmpt/README.md

     git push --set-upstream origin <branch name>
     git push -u origin <branch name>
     ```
 4. Once your lab is complete and you're ready to submit it, push your code.
 Then, go to your `cmpt221` repository and click `Pull requests` in the top menu bar.
 Click `New pull request`.
-Keep the `base:main`, and select the branch you'd like to compare: `compare:<branch name>`.
+Make sure your OWN project is selected (not mine), keep the `base:main`, and select the branch you'd like to compare: `compare:<branch name>`.
 Then click `Create pull request`.
 Add a title and a description, and click `Create pull request`.
 Once the pull request is created, add `profphip` as a reviewer, copy the link to your pull request, and submit it under the corresponding lab in Brightspace.